ricciocri/vimrc/README.md

 ### [snipmate.vim](https://github.com/msanders/snipmate.vim.git)

-This plugin it's probably my favourite in this bundle, with it you can just type the name of a puppet resource such as file, press the  `tab` key and get you'll get a result like this:
+This plugin it's probably my favourite in this bundle, with it you can just type the name of a puppet resourcd such as file, press the  `tab` key and get you'll get a result like this:

 file {